 You will also be required to pay a $20 reinstatement fee.

-In summary, if you have been convicted of a DUI or have had your license suspended for failure to prove financial responsibility, you will need an SR-22.
+In summary, if you have been convicted of an Arizona DUI / DWI or have had your license suspended for failure to prove financial responsibility, you will need an SR-22.
 In addition, there will be several steps you need to take in order to partially have your driving privilege restored so that you may be able to drive again even after you have been sanctioned.
+Before driving consult a BAC (blood alcohol calculator) to ensure you are below the legal limit.